March 2, 2020

 Our experience with Lync solidified our feeling that we really wanted a great tech support system from whatever software we chose.
 This lead us to . . .

-3. Zoom
+Zoom

 Zoom hit it out of the customer service park.
-Calling their help line connected us with a real person right away.
+Calling their helpline connected us with a real person right away.
 We had a few questions about pricing and features and they were answered thoroughly.
 Then we were connected to a regional representative who let us know about discounts in our area.
 Ultimately, we decided to purchase Zoom.
 They were very helpful in sending us the information we needed to familiarize new clients and clinicians with the software as well.
 Super support!

 But what about price?
 Well, they have a few pricing options.
 We decided to go with the Pro Plan, which is $9.99 per month per "host" for up to 9 hosts (clinicians) and 25 participants (clients).
 We felt like this was a good deal for our little practice, but the total cost will of course vary depending on how many clinicians you have.

 So, for now, we’re at a resting point in our quest to find the perfect teleconferencing platform for telepractice.
 That resting point is called Zoom.
 What does that mean?
 It means that we’ve had one successful session, and we’re happy with features and support so far.
 Baby steps.
 We’ll have a better idea of how it works once we’ve put the program through its paces.
-This might be the end of the road, or it might just be a Band Aid.
+This might be the end of the road, or it might just be a Band-Aid.
 Only time will tell.
-Stayed tuned for the update!
+Stay tuned for the update!

 And, as always, leave your comments and share your experiences below.
 We’re all in this together, right?